spyboy-productions/CamXploit/README.md

-CamXploit is a reconnaissance tool designed to help researchers and security enthusiasts check if an IP address is hosting an exposed CCTV camera.
-It scans common camera ports, checks for login pages, tests default credentials, and provides useful search links for further investigation.
+CamXploit is a security reconnaissance tool designed to help researchers and defenders assess whether an IP address is hosting a **potentially exposed IP camera or CCTV service**.

-⚠️ **Disclaimer:** This tool is intended for educational and security research purposes **only**.
-Unauthorized scanning of systems you do not own is illegal.
-Use responsibly.
+The tool performs **non-intrusive checks** such as scanning commonly used camera ports, identifying accessible web interfaces, and highlighting common configuration weaknesses (e.g., default setups or publicly accessible services).
+It also provides contextual search links to assist further **manual investigation and verification**.

+CamXploit is intended for **security research, awareness, and authorized testing**, helping organizations and individuals identify misconfigurations and reduce the risk of unauthorized access to camera infrastructure.

+> [!IMPORTANT]
+> CamXploit performs reconnaissance and configuration analysis only and must be used **strictly on systems you own or have explicit authorization to test**.

 ### ☁️ Run It Instantly on Google Colab (No Installation Needed)